TyModdingWiki/tymoddingwiki.github.io/docs/Ty1/EditingMDLs.md

 # Editing MDL Models

 !!! warning "Animations"
-    The plugin currently doesn't support importing/exporting `rigging`, or `editing animations`
+    The plugin currently only has basic support for importing/exporting `rigging` (uses empties instead of bones as that was simpler to implement) and `weights`.
+The plugin doesn't support `editing animations` though

 ## Installation
 To edit the models you're gonna need blender and the MDL2 blender plugin created by Kana.
 !!! info "Supported Blender Versions"
-    The Plugin Only Supports Blender Versions 2.80 - 3.4.1
+    The Plugin Only Supports Blender Versions 3.0-4.3

 To get started: